uvaai/ml1/80 week8/10 Exam Material/content.md

 ## Outline of the exam

-For the first 5/10 minutes of the exam, you're expected to explain one of the covered algorithms, as listed above, to us.
+For the first 5 to 10 minutes of the exam, you're expected to explain one of the covered algorithms, as listed above.
 You can choose this algorithm yourself beforehand, and may even make slides or other visuals, if you'd like, although this is not required.
 The requirement here is simply for you to explain one these 7 listed algorithms.

 Afterward, we'll ask some follow-up questions about your selected algorithm.
 If you selected an easy algorithm, like univariate linear or k-NN, these questions